What’s the difference between single and doubled walled tents? When would you use one and not the other? Check out why here!

 Double walled tents are great for hiking, climbing, travelers with a car or a bicycle.

-They are also great for those who know they will need a good shelter for camping in wetter or humid situations where condensation can be expected.
+These tents are also great for those who know they will need a good shelter for camping in wetter or humid situations where condensation can be expected.

-FAQ
+Tents FAQ

-Are double wall tents warmer?
+Are double wall tents warmer than single-wall tents?

-Yes, double-walled tents are warmer because the air layer between the two layers acts as insulation making the tents cooler in the summer and warmer in the cold.
+Double-walled tents are warmer because the air layer between the two layers acts as insulation making the tents cooler in the summer and warmer in the cold.

 Are single wall tents lighter than double wall tents?

-Yes, single-walled tents are lighter because there is a lot less material to carry around.
+Single-walled tents are lighter because there is a lot less material to carry around.
 If you can put up your single wall tent with your hiking poles rather than carrying the tent poles with you, you can save even more weight.

 What is a single skin tent?